-Danielle Rose is a native Californian, currently living in southern Oregon.
+Danielle Rose Baker is a native Californian, living in southern Oregon.
 She works in watercolor, ink and colored pencil, and enjoys both technical drawing and painting, often combining the two.
 Danielle grew up surrounded by art and culture—some of her earliest memories are of art museums and galleries—alongside an accomplished artist mother and musician father.
 She is inspired by the works of Alphonse Mucha, Vincent van Gogh, J. M. W. Turner, Alan Lee, John Howe, Alan Bean, Robert McCall, and Hayao Miyazaki.
 Her background in geology and chemistry, a lifelong interest in spaceflight, and a deep love of nature, give a unique combination of influences to her work.
 Danielle can be found at home illustrating a SpaceX launch, or hiking to local waterfalls to paint en plein air, with equal probability.
 She is also a jeweler, Graduate Gemologist, graphic designer, Star Wars nerd and die-hard Sailor Moon fan.

 Statement of Intent